Exlll/ConfigLib/README.md

 * Support for enums and POJOs (+ inheritance!)
 * Support for Bukkit's `ConfigurationSerializable` types (e.g. `ItemStack`)
 * Option to exclude fields from being converted
-* Option to format field names before conversion
+* Option to format field and component names before conversion
 * Option to customize null handling
 * Option to customize serialization by providing your own serializers
 * Option to add headers and footers to configuration files